-The overwhelming majority of home structure fires were avoidable, and almost two-thirds of the lives lost could have been saved for less than $100.
-Home structure fires almost invariably start in the home, with most of the exceptions resulting from wildfires.
-The good news is that there are many resources — and some simple steps that can be taken — to dramatically improve fire prevention and safety.
+The majority of home structure fires are avoidable, and almost two-thirds of the lives lost to house fires could have been saved for less than $100.
+The good news is that there are many resources, and some simple steps that can be taken, to dramatically improve fire prevention and safety.

 The center of many homes is the kitchen, where we gather for meals and to chat.
 It’s the crossroads of the home where even the most active families are likely to run into one another grabbing a quick snack or cold drink.
 It is also where the largest percentage (42%) of home fires start.

 The U.S. Fire Administration (which is part of FEMA) provides a list of kitchen fire prevention tips.
 The leading cause of kitchen fires: unattended cooking.
 Stove tops are a particularly dangerous area to leave unmonitored because boil overs and splatters can transform into an inferno within minutes.

 The best advice: turn off the stove if you must leave the kitchen while cooking, and then turn it back on when you return.
 Waiting a few minutes longer for dinner is far better than watching firefighters douse your burning home from the curb.

 Also be sure to keep anything flammable away from heat sources and open flames; these may include potholders, paper towels, curtains, bags and food packaging, and wooden utensils.
 Keep your cooking surface and oven clean; even a small buildup of grease can lead to a fire.